amirblaese/musr_visual_sim/README.md

 # muSR Simulation Visualization
-⚛️ A statistics-based simulation of a simple musr experiment.
+⚛️ A statistics-based simulation of a simple muon spin rotation/relaxation experiment.

 ## About